What does it mean to have a body that holds onto memories?

-To have a human body is a surreal experience—the physical idea of self.
-It is only a mental representation of who we think we are.
 I see it in mirrors, in shadows, in glimpses — angles I’ve learned to read but feel like I cannot fully trust.
 I live inside it.
-I feed it, dress it, stretch it, rest it.
 I monitor its responses.
 I observe its limits.
 I notice the way it reacts before I can name what triggered it.

 I can look at my hands as they build.
 I can feel my legs move beneath me, my arms bend and contract.
-There is no rupture here — no trauma that I can point to cleanly, no dramatic moment of separation.
-Just a low hum of not-quite-belonging.
+There is no rupture here — no trauma that I can point to, no dramatic moment of separation.
+How can my body know, remember, and feel so much, but be foreign.

 My body knows things before my mind does.
-It flinches, tightens, recoils, warms — without explanation.
+It flinches, tightens, recoils, warms.
 It remembers things I’ve forgotten.
 It responds to voices, movement, spaces — before my mind has time to process them.

+Each feeling, each emotion, becomes a part of my physical being, even when my conscious mind doesn’t recognize it.
 There are moments when I feel pain or fear or nostalgia as if my body is replaying moments without me.
+We cannot separate from our past because our bodies will always remember.

 Just a sudden shift in the air, a drop in the chest, an echo with no origin point.